 • HOUSING – helping the exchange students to find housing.
 Since the USP iFriend knows the city, the location of the campus, the best places to live, he can take into consideration prices and other factors, according to the needs of the exchange student;

 • LEGALIZATION OF THE STAY – taking the exchange student to the Brazilian Federal Police to attain the due legalization process.
-Access our step-by-step guide to the emission of RNE, a mandatory document for the temporary resident in Brazil.;

-• CULTURAL INTEGRATION – indicating the best options related to practical and immediate questions, at first, such as guiding the exchange student on how to use public transportion, how to go to the bank, to the post office and so on.
+• CULTURAL INTEGRATION – indicating the best options related to practical and immediate questions, at first, such as guiding the exchange student on how to use public transportation, how to go to the bank, to the post office and so on.
 Also, taking him to cultural activities such as cinemas, exhibitions, theaters, festivals, among others.
 All that will help the exchange student adapting himself to the Brazilian culture and daily life as quickly and as conveniently as possible.

-In regards to housing acommodation, the USP iFriend should indicate to the exchange student the best neighborhoods in São Paulo, taking into account prices and the distance from the University.
+In regards to housing accommodation, the USP iFriend should indicate to the exchange student the best neighborhoods in São Paulo, taking into account prices and the distance from the University.
 The USP iFriend may as well offer his/her own house for the exchange student to stay.

 When it comes to his/her stay in the country, the exchange student has one month to regularize it with Brazilian Federal Police.
 After this period, a penalty will be charged for each day of delay.
 The USP iFriend should help him/her with all necessary documents (the website of the Federal Police is available only in Portuguese!), as well as accompany him/her to the appointment at the Federal Police station.

-Last but not least, we suggest the USP iFriend to help the exchange student with the daily routine – using the public transportation, going to banks, post-offices, supermarkets – and to accompany him/her to cultural events.
+Last but not least, we suggest the USP iFriend help the exchange student with the daily routine – using the public transportation, going to banks, post-offices, supermarkets – and to accompany him/her to cultural events.